-Out-of-state travel is restricted and only allowed in exceptional situations.
+Out-of-state travel is generally restricted and only allowed in exceptional situations.
 Grantees must receive written BSCC approval prior to incurring expenses for out-of-state travel.
-Even if previously authorized in the Grant Award, Grantees must submit a separate formal request (on Grantee letterhead) for approval to the assigned BSCC Field Representative.
+Even if previously authorized in the Grant Agreement, Grantees must submit a separate written request on Grantee letterhead for approval to the assigned BSCC Field Representative.
 Out-of-state travel requests must include a detailed justification and budget information.